pippim/pippim.github.io/_posts/2018/2018-04-01-Change-2-or-more-LibreOffice-documents-to-have-the-exact-same-styling^formatting.md

 <a id="hdr4"></a>
 <div class="hdr-bar">  <a href="#" class ="hdr-btn">Top</a>  <a href="#hdr3" class ="hdr-btn">ToS</a>  <a href="#hdr2" class ="hdr-btn">ToC</a>  <a href="#hdr5" class ="hdr-btn">Skip</a></div>

-## Run macro in headless environment
+## Run Macro in Headless Environment

-Using this [Stack Exchange answer][2] invoke Libreoffice Writer from the command line and pass it a global macro name to execute:
+Using this [Stack Exchange answer][2], run Libreoffice Writer from the command line and pass it a global macro name to execute: